-I got an email from Don asking if I had access to any information on which is most popular, Coke or Pepsi?
+I recently got an email from Don asking if I had access to any information on which is most popular, Coke or Pepsi?
 Having lived all over the country, I can tell you that soft drink preference is a regional thing.
 In Chicago it was Coke.
 Here in St. Louis it’s Pepsi.

-I have no idea why, but then again I don’t really need to know why.
 All I care about is having accurate information, but until I found an expert to tell me, I had no better than a 50-50 chance of getting it right.
 I’ll tell you who my source is in a minute.

 But first let me tell you about my expert in hot dog cart customer tastes and preferences.
 This person can tell you exactly what your customer wants with an astonishing degree of accuracy, and their knowledge isn’t limited to soft drinks.